LukeDickerson19/basic-network-simulation/README.md

 <img src="https://github.com/PopeyedLocket/basic-network-simulation/blob/master/images_and_videos/video3-custome_message-stationary_devices.gif">

 The reason this simulation was created is to provide the playground to create an application that a device (be it simulated, or real) can install and run.
-The goal of the app is to give a device the ability to communicate with other devices that also have the app and give all the devices the collective ability to store and process data on a single distributed data base, aka distributed cloud computing aka smart contracts.
+The goal of the app is to give a device the ability to be a router and communicate with other devices that also have the app directly and give all the devices the collective ability to store and process data on a single distributed data base.

 To make this app, developers are provided with the Node class which can be imported and made the parent class of the various types of nodes in their network.
 The Node class allows its child classes to send messages, and automatically ping and echo each other.
 See Node.py for all the functions it provides.